Why You Shouldn’t Use FREE Blogging Sites to Launch a Blog

-For complete newbies, the whole process of picking a blogging platform could be confusing with some many choices out there.
+For complete newbies, the whole process of picking a blogging platform could be confusing with so many choices out there.
 Or you might not even understand what is a blogging platform.

 What is a free blogging platform?

 Much like its name suggests, a free blogging platform is one that allows you to sign up, get a domain, and you can set up your website for free.
-The two most famous open platforms are Blogger.com and WordPress.com.
+The two most famous open platforms are WordPress.com and Blogger.com.
 Also, your website’s files are hosted on the servers that belong to the blogging platform you have selected.